Introduction to Physics

 |Greater than 1.0|

-The second2 can be canceled out and the answer on each side of the equals sign is meters = meters.
-If the equation was written incorrectly, the units would not have matched.
-This would be a trigger to realize the calculation was incorrect since the wrong relationship was used.
+If the equation had been written incorrectly, the units would not have matched.
+This would indicate that the calculation was incorrect because the wrong relationship was used.

-Proportionality is the relationship between two quantities where they decrease or increase at the same rate.
+Proportionality is the relationship between two quantities that decrease or increase at the same rate.
 Proportionality can exist in many different relationships.
-A direct relationship implies that if one-factor changes, the measured factor changes in the same proportion.
-An inverse relationship implies that if one-factor changes, the measured factor will change in the opposite direction.
-Some of the relationships in physics will apply multiple proportionalities.
+In a direct relationship, a change in one factor causes the measured factor to change in the same proportion.
+In an inverse relationship, a change in one factor causes the measured factor to change in the opposite direction.
+Some relationships in physics have multiple proportionalities.

-Original falling distance = (Constant) x (Original falling time)2
+Original falling distance = (constant) × (original falling time)2

-New falling distance = (Constant) x (2 Original falling time)2
+New falling distance = (constant) × (2 × original falling time)2

-New falling distance = 4 x (Constant) x (Original falling time)2
+New falling distance = 4 × (constant) × (original falling time)2

-New falling distance = 4 x (Original falling distance)
+New falling distance = 4 × (original falling distance)